Suzanna-Linn/slua/docs/moving-datatypes.md

 local myId = uuid("0f16c0e1-384e-4b5f-b7ce-886dda3bce41")</code></pre>
 </td></tr></table>

-They return nil if the string has not a valid uuid format.
+They return nil when are passed an invalid uuid format.

 This is different to LSL, where we can store any string in a variable of type key.
 More info on the use of uuid's in linked messages here: [Linked messages and uuid's](/slua/moving-llfunctions#linked-messages-and-uuids).